 MIDDAY HEAT ISSUES & TIME OF CEREMONY:

-- May, June, July and August mid-days are VERY HOT (heat index of 100+ degrees in midday, 85 degrees at 6am too–its scorching hot!), so its humid, sweaty/sticky, searing bright sun (want no-sunglasses during ceremony?), and crowded-with-noisy-tourists on the beach between 8:30am and 5pm EVERY day – so avoid then!
+- Climate change is real here: in May, June, July and August mid-days are SCORCHING HOT (heat index of well over 100+ degrees & 85+ degrees at dawn too!).
+Plus its humid, sweaty/sticky, searing bright sun (want no-sunglasses during ceremony?), and crowded-with-noisy-tourists on the beach between 8:30am and 5pm EVERY day – so avoid that time.

-- A beach breeze will not help at 100 degrees in direct sun! and you can’t jump in water or walk away to a shade-canopy during your wedding!
+- A breeze will not help at 100+ degrees in direct burning sunlight! and you can’t jump in water or walk away to a shade-canopy during your ceremony.

-- We have done over 1,500 weddings here–we have seen midday weddings suffer from burning heat, wilted & fallen expensive hairdos and sweat blotchy clothes, crying burned kids, burned feet, crowds, and blinding sun.
+- We have done over 1,500 weddings here–we have seen midday weddings suffer from burning heat, wilted expensive hairdos and sweat blotchy clothes, crying burned kids, burned feet, thick crowds, and blinding sun.
 Go early or late instead of midday.
 Seriously.
-You’re welcome. 😉
+PLEASE heed this!